JolyneFr/QSnake/README.md

   <font color = #800080> SpeedDown </font>,
   <font color = #FFC)CB> Exchange </font>.
     - Exchange Fruits are only available in MultiPlayer games(vs Player2 or Delamain)
+2. Number of fruits on the canvas is defaulted set to PlayerNum.
+When a fruit is eaten, another fruit appears on a random postion within the canvas.
+So if you want more fruits exist at the same time, just **use edit function** to add as many as you want.
-2. You **CAN'T** move through the boundary (You will die if you do so).
+3. You **CAN'T** move through the boundary (You will die if you do so).
-3. When your head crashes into another snake's body (or yourself's), you can pay one life to move through one brick.
+4. When your head crashes into another snake's body (or yourself's), you can pay one life to move through one brick.
-4. This game **WON'T** implicitly save the gameSence, please do it manually.
+5. This game **WON'T** implicitly save the gameSence, please do it manually.
-5. Delamain's algorithm may be simple, but beating it is kind of difficult.
+6. Delamain's algorithm may be simple, but beating it is kind of difficult.
-6. The implement of QTimer::timeout() and QKeyEvent::keyPressEvent() aren't connected, which means your death may occur **before** you see it on canvas.
+7. The implement of QTimer::timeout() and QKeyEvent::keyPressEvent() aren't connected, which means your death may occur **before** you see it on canvas.
-7. I'm working **desperately** on completion of comments.
+8. I'm working **desperately** on completion of comments.
 So just be paitient.

 ## Thanks for Playing My First Qt Game
 JoyneFr 2020/12/16